Bertonc98/CPLEX_MIP_opt_models/README.md

 Defining as "d" the amount of features, and as "k" the amount of points there are relatively (d + 1 + k + k + d + k) entries in each row
 So in each column there are the coefficients of a particular variable in each constraint

+## 09/02/2023
+Some minor error in the definition of the dual fixed Added handlingo of case in which no constraint is generated and GAMMA would be empty

 TODO:
 - Check for feasibility of the dual